 What do you get when investing with Silicon Prairie?

-Companies raising money on Silicon Prairie use a variety of security types, including debt, equity, and convertible notes or SAFEs.
+Companies raising money on use a variety of security types, including debt, equity, convertible notes, preferred equity or SAFEs.
 Details vary by offering, and prospective investors should be sure to review the offering documents to make sure they understand the specific security they’ll be receiving.

 How does Silicon Prairie make money?